6 min read · Cost

 Quick Answers

-Yes — we do both and have no incentive to push the larger project when smaller serves.
+Yes.
+We do both repairs and replacements, so we have no incentive to push the larger project when a spot repair serves.
+If repair is right, that's what we'll recommend.

 Sources